Can You Apply for a Credit Card With a Co-Signer? Learn About Your Options

 However, Bank of America does allow students to obtain a credit card with a guarantor.
 When a student’s application is denied, they will receive a guarantor letter from the bank.
 Like a co-signer, a guarantor serves as a backup, as they will be responsible for any debt the primary cardholder doesn’t pay off.

-Pros and Cons of Credit Card Co-Signing: Who Is It for?
+Pros and Cons of Credit Card Co-Signing

 The most obvious perk and significant reason people would obtain a credit card with a co-signer is because it was a way for people to get an unsecured credit card even if they don’t meet the credit score requirements.